AiCodeCraft/.github/profile/README.md

 My work here follows a simple rule: **Code with purpose, build with ethics.**

 I believe AI is a tool, and like any tool, it's about how you use it.
 From building the sleek **OnionHosting** theme to crafting security best practices, every project is a step towards a more transparent and responsible digital future.
-You can find all my public projects [here on my GitHub profile](https://github.com/VolkanSah).

-Let's build something great together.

 -----

-*AiCodecraft - AI with Ethics and Excellence.*
+AiCodecraft - AI with Ethics and Excellence.
-**Made with Love and AI. ✨**
+Crafted with Love, Driven by AI. ✨

+Need a break from AI-driven projects?
+Find my human-only work here: [Volkan Sah](https://www.google.com/search?q=https://volkan.github.io).

+**If you like what you see, give us a :star: It shows my AI partners and me that our work is clean and on the right track.**